oitsjustjose/PyCloud/readme.md

 ## Config

 PyCloud's config is pretty powerful, allowing you to customize most of its behavior.
-Let's walk through it -- anything after // is a comment that indicates what to do.
+Below is an example config that explains this:

 ```jsonc
 {